Nonlinear dimensionality reduction: Isomap

-Isomap is a combination of the Floyd–Warshall algorithm with classic Multidimensional Scaling.
-Classic Multidimensional Scaling (MDS) takes a matrix of pair-wise distances between all points and computes a position for each point.
+Isomap is a combination of the Floyd–Warshall algorithm with classic Multidimensional Scaling (MDS).
+Classic MDS takes a matrix of pair-wise distances between all points and computes a position for each point.
 Isomap assumes that the pair-wise distances are only known between neighboring points, and uses the Floyd–Warshall algorithm to compute the pair-wise distances between all other points.
 This effectively estimates the full matrix of pair-wise geodesic distances between all of the points.
 Isomap then uses classic MDS to compute the reduced-dimensional positions of all the points.
 Landmark-Isomap is a variant of this algorithm that uses landmarks to increase speed, at the cost of some accuracy.

 In manifold learning, the input data is assumed to be sampled from a low dimensional manifold that is embedded inside of a higher-dimensional vector space.
 The main intuition behind MVU is to exploit the local linearity of manifolds and create a mapping that preserves local neighbourhoods at every point of the underlying manifold.

 Locally-linear embedding

 Locally-linear Embedding (LLE) was presented at approximately the same time as Isomap.
 It has several advantages over Isomap, including faster optimization when implemented to take advantage of sparse matrix algorithms, and better results with many problems.
 LLE also begins by finding a set of the nearest neighbors of each point.
 It then computes a set of weights for each point that best describes the point as a linear combination of its neighbors.
 Finally, it uses an eigenvector-based optimization technique to find the low-dimensional embedding of points, such that each point is still described with the same linear combination of its neighbors.
 LLE tends to handle non-uniform sample densities poorly because there is no fixed unit to prevent the weights from drifting as various regions differ in sample densities.
 LLE has no internal model.

+The original data points $X_i \in \R^D$, and the goal of LLE is to embed each point $X_i$ to some low-dimensional point $Y_i \in \R^d$, where $d \ll D$.

-LLE computes the barycentric coordinates of a point Xi based on its neighbors Xj.
-The original point is reconstructed by a linear combination, given by the weight matrix Wij, of its neighbors.
-The reconstruction error is given by the cost function E(W).
+LLE has two steps.
+In the first step, it computes, for each point Xi, the best approximation of Xi based on barycentric coordinates of its neighbors Xj.
+The original point is approximately reconstructed by a linear combination, given by the weight matrix Wij, of its neighbors.
+The reconstruction error is:

 The weights Wij refer to the amount of contribution the point Xj has while reconstructing the point Xi.
 The cost function is minimized under two constraints: